Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.1 - Function Trigger, HTTP Endpoint/README.md

 ![Image](/images/lab-2.7.1-image13.png)

-🚨 Randy/Tim needs to update step #11.
+🚨 Randy/Tim needs to update step 11 with the correct Lab.

 11. .Replace the ConnectionStringSetting = "**Shared_Access_Key_DOCUMENTDB**" with your CosmosDB connection string you created in **Lab 2.???**.

     > i.e. **<**LastName**>-pi-day-CosmosDB_DOCUMENTDB**.